18F/development-guide/_pages/css.md

   }
   ```

 - Do not use mixins for browser prefixes.
-Use [Autoprefixer](https://github.com/postcss/autoprefixer).
+Use [Autoprefixer](https://github.com/postcss/autoprefixer) ([available as an online tool](https://goonlinetools.com/autoprefixer/)).

   ```scss
   // Bad